 However, this conclusion is qualified by estimating the effects of each election separately (by estimating models specified with pairs of pre- and post-election dummy variables for each election; see Appendix Table A1(b) and A2(b) for the full results).
 The pre-election period effects on discretionary fines for each election are reported in Table 4 (extracted from Appendix Table A2(b)).
 The effects of Non-Discretionary fines are not reported here (but see Appendix Table A1(b)), because they are much the same as those reported in Table 2 with respect both to size and non-significance.
 In contrast, the effects of discretionary fines differ by elections.
 Although each point effect is negative, it is clear that the overall electoral effects reported in Table 2 are driven by the 2013 effects reported in Table 4.
 For each pre-electoral period, the 2013 effects are large and precisely estimated.
 In contrast, none of the estimated effects for the 2017 and 2021 elections approach statistical significance at any conventional level, although the uniformly negative estimates are at least suggestive of negative effects.

 Table 4.
-Election effects of discretionary fines estimated for each parliamentary election (2013, 2017 and 2021) individually (p-values in parentheses) (from Appendix Table A2(b))
+Pre-election effects of discretionary fines estimated for each parliamentary election (2013, 2017 and 2021) individually (p-values in parentheses) (from Appendix Table A2(b))